Fuelling Your Women's 100 Ride

 From what to eat the night before to nutritious roadside snacks and the best post-ride recovery food, here’s how to dial in your diet for the Women’s 100.

-But this year has not been normal.
-While some of us are able to ride outside in groups once again, many of us, by choice or necessity, are still riding solo.
-But all is not lost.
 To conjure the collective spirit of the Women’s 100, we’ve enlisted ultra-endurance cyclist, writer and all-round riding inspiration Emily Chappell to introduce a simple concept she uses to keep riding, no matter what.

 If you continue browsing rapha.cc using your current browser, you may experience reduced performance.
 We suggest you download one of the modern browsers below for optimal experience on rapha.cc.I can only use IE11